AmyDeeDempster/zhot/README.rst

 script.
 For example:

 ``zhot moves/moves-5.csv``

+If not supplied, a default set of three-move rules will be used.

 In the game, type the name of the move you wish to play.
 This can be abbreviated.